tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"The Console supports the cluster snapshot function and may perform the backup operation of the ES index data", "name":"The Console supports the cluster snapshot function", "description":"1.
+		"introduce":"The Console supports the cluster snapshot function and may perform the backup operation of the ES index data", "name":"The Console Supports The Cluster Snapshot Function", "description":"1.
 Create a snapshot automatically when the cluster is created.
 2. Enable the automatic snapshot after the cluster creation succeeded.
 3. Create a snapshot manually after the cluster is created.
 4. Display snapshot information list.", "id":2161
 	},
 	{
 		"introduce":"Bucket Policy supports authorization of sub-accounts",
-		"name":"Bucket Policy supports authorization of sub-accounts",
+		"name":"Bucket Policy Supports Authorization of Sub-accounts",
 		"description":"Use the Bucket Policy to implement refinement authorization for resources and open authorization to sub-accounts.", "id":2162
 	},
 	{
-		"introduce":"Support tag association, disassociation, Tag Filter of resources", "name":"Support tag association, disassociation, Tag Filter of resources", "description":"Support 14 resource editing tags such as Virtual Machines, Cloud Disk Service, Public IP, and RDS and supports Edit Tag.", "id":2163
+		"introduce":"Support tag association, disassociation, Tag Filter of resources", "name":"Support Tag Association, Disassociation, Tag Filter of Resources", "description":"Support 14 resource editing tags such as Virtual Machines, Cloud Disk Service, Public IP, and RDS and supports Edit Tag.", "id":2163
 	},
 	{
-		"introduce":"Support the authorized access to OSS of IAM sub-account", "name":"Support the authorized access to OSS of IAM sub-account", "description":"After the OSS accesses the IAM sub-account, the refinement authorization to OSS through the IAM management platform can be achieved, which supports 3 system preset policies, and the flexible authorization of 7 kinds of operation permissions to any resources (bucket and object) in the OSS.", "id":2164
+		"introduce":"Support the authorized access to OSS of IAM sub-account", "name":"Support The Authorized Access to OSS of IAM Sub-account", "description":"After the OSS accesses the IAM sub-account, the refinement authorization to OSS through the IAM management platform can be achieved, which supports 3 system preset policies, and the flexible authorization of 7 kinds of operation permissions to any resources (bucket and object) in the OSS.", "id":2164
 	},